zachvalenta/jvns.ca/content/post/2017-03-13-so-you-want-to-be-a-wizard.markdown

 (this transcript is nowhere near totally faithful; there's a fair amount of "what i meant to say / what I said, kind of, I think" in here :) )

+You can click on any of the slides to see a bigger version.

 <div class="container">
 <div class="slide">
 <a href="/images/srecon-talk/slide-0.png"><img src="/images/srecon-talk/slide-0.png"></a>